gallettilance/CS506-Fall2024/NOTES/alicehan.md

 - Hypothesis Testing
   - if we repeat  give number of times, how many times will we see what was observed

+# 11/11/2024
+## Logistic regression
+- logistic regression makes assumptions about the distribution of Y
+  - bernoulli distribution
+- logistic regression makes assumptions about the distributions of Y|X
+-